-The nationwide lockdown has restricted movement for many South Africans, confining them to their homes for extended periods of time.
-In many cases, this has been great news for pests such as cockroaches, rats and ants.
+Many South African are still working from home, which is great news for pests such as cockroaches, rats and ants.
 More time spent at home means more waste is created, which means more food for unwanted pests.
-Many South Africans may have noticed a surge in pest populations during 2020, especially in communal areas and apartment blocks.
+Many South Africans may have noticed a surge in pest populations recently, especially in communal areas and apartment blocks.

 IWESCO offers long-lasting pest control services using effective methods that are safe for the environment.
 These services include fumigation and extermination of insects, rodents and other household pests that may have moved in during the lockdown.
 Many fed-up citizens may resort to trying their own pest control methods, in which case you need to be aware of some facts and myths, such as the following: